21.15, Friday 28th April 2017: Kirsty and 19 friends from Scotland checked into My Pretty Payma Apartments, also known as Apartmentos Payma.

 On Saturday, 29th April 2017 (the same day), they arrested a British male from Nottingham, England who was released from court on Monday, 1st May 2017.

 It is not clear what actually happened due a potentially flawed police investigation, with:

 It is known that room 10E, where Kirsty was before she died, was occupied by English men from Nottingham who may have been using drugs and alcohol.

-The circumstances which ensued may have been fuelled by the men's use of drugs/alcohol and a case of mistaken identity by the men in the room, who may have thought that Kirsty was someone else.
+The circumstances which ensued may have been fueled by the men's use of drugs/ alcohol and a case of mistaken identity by the men in the room, thinking Kirsty was someone else.

 The Spanish police report, media reporting based on Spanish sources (including briefings and quotes from the family’s initial Spanish lawyer) indicate that Kirsty tried to escape the apartment in fear of her life.

 Potential lines of inquiry remain outstanding and key individuals who could assist in establishing what happened, or lead to other potential witnesses, have not been traced and interviewed.